-Prior Plan) if such shares are: (i) shares that were subject to a stock-settled Stock Appreciation Right (or stock appreciation right under a Prior Plan), (ii) shares delivered to or withheld by the Company to pay the exercise price of an Option (or option under a Prior Plan), (iii) shares delivered to or withheld by the Company to pay the exercise price of an Option (or option under a Prior Plan), (iii) shares delivered to or withheld by the Company to pay the withholding taxes related an Option or a Stock Appreciation Right (or option or stock appreciation right under a Prior Plan), or (iv) shares repurchased on the open market with the proceeds of an Option (or option under a Prior Plan) exercise.
-Any Shares that again become available for grant pursuant to this Section 5(b) shall be added back as one (1) Share if such Shares were subject to Options or Stock Appreciation Rights granted under this Plan or options or stock appreciation rights granted under a Prior Plan, and as 2.5 Shares if such Shares were subject to Awards other than Options or Stock Appreciation Rights granted under this Plan or subject to awards other than options or stock appreciation rights granted under a Prior Plan.
+Prior Plan) if such shares are: (i) shares that were subject to a stock-settled Stock Appreciation Right (or stock appreciation right under a Prior Plan) and were not issued upon the net settlement or net exercise of such Stock Appreciation Right (or stock appreciation right under a Prior Plan), (ii) shares delivered to or withheld by the Company to pay the exercise price of an Option (or option under a Prior Plan), (iii) shares delivered to or withheld by the Company to pay the withholding taxes related an Option or a Stock Appreciation Right (or option under a Prior Plan), or (iv) shares repurchased on the open market with the proceeds of an Option (or option under a Prior Plan) exercise.
+Any Shares that again become available for grant pursuant to this Section 5(b) shall be added back as one (1) Share if such Shares were subject to Options or Stock Appreciation Rights granted under this Plan or options or stock appreciation rights granted under this Plan or options or stock appreciation rights granted under this Plan or options or stock appreciation rights granted under this Plan or subject to Awards other than Options or Stock Appreciation rights plan or subject to awards other than options or stock appreciation rights granted under a Prior Plan.
 Shares subject to Awards that have been canceled, expired, forfeited, delivered to or withheld by the Company to pay the withholding taxes related an Award other than an Option or a Stock Appreciation Right or otherwise not issued under an Award and shares subject to Awards settled in cash shall not count as shares issued under this Plan.